 General information on the coronavirus pandemic

-SARS-CoV-2, the in December 2019 newly identified coronavirus strain, has already infected 4 761 559 people worldwide (as of 20 May 2020, WHO).
+SARS-CoV-2, the in December 2019 newly identified coronavirus strain, has already infected 13 378 853 people worldwide (confirmed cases as of 17 July 2020, WHO).
 The corona virus disease 2019 (COVID-19) caused by SARS-CoV-2 infections imposes a major threat for the world’s health care systems and is leading to thousands of deaths.
-As of May 20, already 317 529 confirmed SARS-CoV-2 infected patients died (WHO).
+As of July 17, already 580 045 confirmed SARS-CoV-2 infected patients died (WHO).
 The virus binds to and invades the alveolar lung cells through the angiotensin converting enzyme 2 (ACE2).
 Most common symptoms are fever and dry cough.
 Most patients have mild cold symptoms, the rather severe cases suffer from dyspnea, low blood oxygen saturation and lung infiltrates.
 The critical patients (around 5%) experience respiratory failure, and/or multiple organ dysfunction or failure.
 ACE2 is not only expressed on lung cells but also in the heart and vascular endothelium and COVID-19 is linked to increased morbidity and mortality from cardiovascular disease.

 Current publications on COVID-19 from CPI members